If you're resilient, good with numbers and enjoy negotiating and communicating, a career as a purchasing manager could be for you

 - energy and water

 - engineering and construction industries

 - retailing and mail order companies

 When working for an SME you may be responsible for the full purchasing, procurement and supply chain functions.

 Look for job vacancies at:

-Experienced project managers may also move to a department that manages a larger volume of goods, products or services.
+Experienced managers may also move to a department that manages a larger volume of goods, products or services.
 Job titles at a higher level include:

-It is possible to specialise in a specific area such as IT, facilities management or travel.
+It's also possible to specialise in a specific area such as IT, facilities management or travel.

-Gaining the CIPS qualifications will enhance your promotion prospects, as does being geographically mobile.
 You may have to travel overseas to assess the suitability of goods or products, and there may also be opportunities to work abroad with large multinational organisations.
 The digital revolution means supply chains are becoming increasingly global.